-OUTPUTS IMPACTS OUTCOMES We will undertake these activities To deliver these Ou tputs with th nese Measures Reference Impacts and Measures Reference To achieve this outcome Immunisation Fund a range of providers to deliver immunisation services through general practice, outreach, school and other community setting (NRHP 1.4) Well Child/ Tamariki Ora Fund Well Child/ Tamariki Ora services to support new mothers and their infants (NRHP 1.4) Immunisation service outreach, school and Proportion of two year of Bas Maaori 80% Pacific 90% Total 87% Well child checks and Quantity: B4 School Checks Vision and Hearing (2 components) Nurse (Well child - 6 components) Children who have 1 other commodes fully vacceline 6 6 6 home visits Baseline 722 cinated: 2011/12 Target 95% 95% NHT 4 2(b) Immunisation will reduce the incidence of vaccine preventable and prophylaxis preventable diseases among children.
+OUTPUTS IMPACTS We will undertake these activities To deliver these Outputs with these Measures Reference Impacts and Measures Reference To achieve this outcome Immunisation Fund a range of providers to deliver immunisation services through general practice, outreach, school and other community setting (NRHP 1.4) outreach, school and o fic 90% 95% Immunisation will reduce the incidence of vaccine preventable and prophylaxis preventable diseases among children.
 Well child services promote the early detection and resolution of health issues.
 Improving living conditions leads to a reduction in health conditions caused by poor housing.
-These impacts will be measured by: Acute hospitalisation rates for children aged 0 to 4 year Baseline July 2011/12 Maaori 3,402 Maintain or Pacific 6,045 lower current other 5,188 rate Living Conditions Work with Housing New Zealand and other non-governmental agencies to improve the housing conditions in the community 27 Snug Homes 50 nousing asses 2011) By 32 rammes ated / July 2012 ssments July 2012 2(q) 2(r) Other 5,188 rate SI 1 2(j) Ambulatory Sensitive Hospitalisation rate 26 for children aged 0 to 4 years Baseline July 2011/12 Maaori 96.0 95.0 Pacific 98.4 95.0 Other 74.5 95.0
+Well Child/ Tamariki Ora Fund Well Child/ Tamariki Ora services to support new mothers and their infants (NRHP 1.4) Well child checks and li Quantity: B4 School Checks Vision and Hearing (2 components) Nurse (Well child - 6 components) Children who have 1 component missing from their check Baseline 722 2213 By July 2012 7076 combined 2(h) Acute hos year Maaori Pacific Other Baseline 3,402 6,045 5,188 July 2011/12 Maintain or lower current rate Living Conditions Work with Housing New Zealand and other non-governmental agencies to improve the housing conditions in the community Joint assessments with Quantity: Completed health and he Baseline (YTD March 2 540 Home insulation progra Number of homes insula Programme By Snug Homes 500 Warn Up CM 100 ousing assessed and a second an ssments July 2012 2(q) 2(r) Ambulatory Sensitive Hospitalisation rate for children aged 0 to 4 years Baseline July 2011/12 Maaori 96.0 95.0 Pacific 98.4 95.0 Other 74.5 95.0